narrative-similarity-task/narrative-similarity-task.github.io/index.md

 ---

-In the shared task **SemEval-2026 Task 4: Narrative Story Similarity and Narrative Representation Learning** you (or rather your systems) are asked to identify narratively similar stories.
+In the shared task **SemEval-2026 Task 4: Narrative Story Similarity and Narrative Representation Learning**, you (or rather your systems) are asked to identify narratively similar stories.
-We define Narrative similarity by three core similarity components: the *abstract theme*, the *course of action* and the *outcomes* of a story.
+We define Narrative similarity by three core similarity components: the *abstract theme*, the *course of action*, and the *outcomes* of a story.

-In simple terms these can be understood as:
+In simple terms, the aspects can be described as follows:
 - Abstract Theme: The ideas and motives of the story.
-- Course of Action: The sequence of central events, turning points etc.
+- Course of Action: The sequence of central events, turning points, etc.
 - Outcomes: The results of a story.

-For a detailed definition check out our [annotation guidelines](TODO)!
+For a detailed definition, check out our [annotation guidelines](static/narrative-similarity_annotation-guidelines.pdf)!
+For details on the exact task setup, check out the [task details](/task-details).

 ## Example
-This sample serves to illustrate similarity judgments required for this task.
-The actual texts are story summaries from Wikipedia.
+This sample illustrates the similarity judgments required for our task.
+The actual tasks contain story summaries from Wikipedia.
 Which option, **A** or **B**, is more narratively similar to the anchor story?

 ![Example Task](img/sample.png)